mrkajetanp/text-editor/TASKS.md

 ## Improvements

-* Refactor debug special characters rendering into a switch statement
+* Move debug mode information into a separate window
 * When moving up/down onto a tab, cursor should end up before it
 * Separate function when handling enter at the beginning of the line